-In today’s world, our lifestyle is becoming more and more sedentary, which means it may take greater effort and discipline to get moving.
+Our lifestyle is becoming more and more sedentary in today's world, which means it may take greater effort and discipline to get moving.
 But even moderately intense exercise, like a brisk walk, can be enough when you do it regularly.

 If you need some help getting motivated to exercise, we recommend trying our Tohi Burst Natural Energy Supplement!
-Burst is full of natural energy sources that give you a boost of energy and focus, making it easy to get up and get moving.
+Burst is full of natural energy sources that boost energy and focus, making it easy to get up and get moving.
 Plus, Burst supports healthy weight loss, which can also help lower your blood pressure.

-It’s important to note that being inactive doesn’t necessarily mean that you will have heart disease.
-But, regular exercise does greatly lower your risk of developing any problems in the first place.
-We understand that everyone enjoys different workouts, has busy schedules, and may be limited in what they can do for exercise.
-Just find something that you enjoy doing, and that you can do for about 30 minutes a day, 5 days a week.
+It's important to note that being inactive doesn't necessarily mean that you will have heart disease.
+But, regular exercise greatly lowers your risk of developing any problems in the first place.
+We understand that everyone enjoys different workouts, has busy schedules and may be limited in what they can do for exercise.
+Just find something that you enjoy doing and can do for about 30 minutes a day, 5 days a week.
 Be sure to also include stretching and muscle-strengthening exercises!

 Limit Alcohol and Smoking

-Smoking is a proven factor to both stroke and heart disease, but did you know that 80% of cardiovascular disease can be prevented by simply not smoking and controlling your blood pressure?
+Smoking is a proven factor in stroke and heart disease, but did you know that 80% of cardiovascular disease can be prevented by simply not smoking and controlling your blood pressure?
 Smoking and breathing in secondhand smoke produces plaque buildup in the heart arteries, which can make it difficult for blood to pass through.
 High blood pressure also accelerates plaque buildup, and every smoke you have creates a temporary increase in blood pressure.
-In short, cut smoking out of our life, or at least limit how much you smoke to reduce your chances of heart disease.
+In short, cut smoking out of our lives or limit how much you smoke to reduce your chances of heart disease.

 Manage Your Stress

-We all know that stress isn’t good, but did you know that stress has been known to increase your blood pressure?
-This is a link that many doctors are still studying, but we know that stress can contribute to an unhealthy diet and excessive alcohol consumption, both of which we know for sure contribute to high blood pressure.
-Stress also releases the “fight or flight” hormones, adrenaline and cortisol, which makes your heart beat faster and work harder than normal.
+We all know that stress isn't good, but did you know that stress has been known to increase your blood pressure?
+This is a link that many doctors are still studying, but we know that stress can contribute to an unhealthy diet and excessive alcohol consumption, which we know certainly contributes to high blood pressure.
+Stress also releases the "fight or flight" hormones, adrenaline and cortisol, making your heart beat faster and work harder than normal.
 This response also causes the blood vessels in your body to become constricted, which makes it difficult for blood to flow throughout the body.

-Quick Tip: Using essential oils is a great way to help your mind and body relax in a natural way.
+Quick Tip: Using essential oils is a great way to help your mind and body relax naturally.
 Try diffusing essential oils or applying them topically for a quick and effective way to relax.
 Some of our favorite relaxation oils include Lavender, At Peace, Tranquility, and Vetiver.

-With cardiovascular disease becoming increasingly common, it is essential that we do our best to take control of our health and manage the risk factors we can control, including high blood pressure.
+With cardiovascular disease becoming increasingly common, we must do our best to take control of our health and manage the risk factors we can control, including high blood pressure.
 By working with your doctor and maintaining a healthy lifestyle, you can show your heart some extra love and increase your chances of living a healthier life.
-In return, your heart is sure to help you experience greater overall quality of life, which is bound to make anyone happier!
+In return, your heart will help you experience a greater overall quality of life, which is bound to make anyone happier!